Kojo Jones and wife fall Down Flat at white wedding; Kelvynboy performs in video

 Ghanaian business mogul, Kojo Jones is enjoying his fame at the moment all because of her plush wedding in Kumasi and Accra.

-The traditional marriage of the rich young Ghanaian and Raychel, came off on Wednesday, March 23, 2022.
+The traditional marriage of the rich young Ghanaian and Rachael, came off on Wednesday, March 23, 2022.

 And the white wedding officially came off on Sunday, March 27, 2022, at the Labadi Beach in Accra.